E-Aghegho/Iris_Clustering/README.md

 #### Observations:
 - **Petal Length and Petal Width showed the most variation.**
 - **Sepal Width was the least important predictor.**
-- Using only petal attributes resulted in higher clustering accuracy compared to using all four attributes.
+- Using only petal attributes resulted in higher clustering accuracy when compared to using all four attributes.

 > 📌 **Image is in repository**